edward0rtiz/holbertonschool-low_level_programming/0x0E-structures_typedef/README.md

-# 0x0D C - Preprocessor :pencil2:
+# 0x0E C - Structures, typedef :pencil2:

 > C is a powerful general-purpose programming language.
 It can be used to develop software like operating systems, databases, compilers, and so on.
-This projects covers the concept of preprocessor and how it works
+This projects covers the concept of structures and how define them

   At the end of this project, I reached my goal to understand: